h-rsh-n/web_dev/README.md

   }
 }
 ```
-The information is then reviewed on the backend to see if the email address exists and if the password is correct.
+The information is then reviewed on the back end to see if the email address exists and if the password is correct.
 ```js
 export const loginUser = async (req, res) => {
   try {